top of page

 The unlawful images of the House of the Lord

-• Solomon hired Hiram, a man of Tyre, [I Kings 7:13-14]and he made a molten sea, bases, and wheel plates with similitudes of creatures that Ahayah didn’t command.
+• Solomon hired Hiram, a man of Tyre.
+[I Kings 7:13-14] He made a molten sea, bases, and wheel plates with similitudes of creatures that Ahayah didn’t command.
 [I kings 7:29-50] These items went outside of the House on the porch in the courts to the south eastern side of the House:

 1 Kings 7:13-14